pardot/api-docs/docs/kb/bulk-data-pull.md

 * `updated_before` and `updated_after`
 * `id_greater_than` and `id_less_than`

 Issue an HTTP GET to the appropriate query endpoint to pull the data back.
-Include your `user_key` and `api_key` as URL parameters.
 The query response will contain up to 200 rows from the data set you have requested.

 ### Best Practice #1 ‐ Use the Bulk Output Format